shanalily/tag-label-sync/spec.md

 ## Questions

 - What is meant by a resource group filter?
 Won't the controller be run in a cluster with resources within a single resource group anyway?
+- What kind of rules should be in place for conflicting tags/labels and strings that don't match naming rules when converted to a tag/label?